argoproj/argo-events/docs/triggers/http-trigger.md

 7. Now, drop a file onto `input` bucket in Minio server.

-8. The sensor has triggered a http request to out basic go http server.
+8. The sensor has triggered a http request to the http server.
 Take a look at the logs

         server is listening on 8090
         {"type":"minio","bucket":"input"}